allpassportstamps/allpassportstamps.github.io/_posts/2024-07-10-Honduras-Macaws.md

 ![breakfast]({{site.baseurl}}/assets/img/honduras/breakfast.jpeg){:width="50%"}

 On my bucket list for next time are:
+* Yoro, Honduras - where it rains fish
 * Omoa (Carrib side Spanish fort)
 * Utila (wonderful island, but much more popular with the locals than Roatan)
 * Tela (beach town and the gateway to the ferries)